snzcc/Banxico-SIE-client/README.md

 # Banxico-SIE-client
-Python client for Banxico's SIE API
+Python client for Banxico's SIE API.

 It makes requests to the server way simpler.

     To instantiate it, you are going to require a token from Banxico's SIE website